 Sacred or appropriate music may be played during the closing of the Bible in the closing ceremony.

-After the Warder informs the Sentinel the Chapter is closed, the Warder returns to her/his station and the music begins
+After the Warder informs the Sentinel the Chapter is closed, the Warder returns to her/his station and the music begins.

 REMINDERS TO ADAH: